Get a quote

 Looking for interpreting assistance in other fields?

 TJC Global provides specialist interpreting and translation services in various specialist fields.
-Whatever your requirement, we can find the right linguist to assist you.
+Whatever your requirements, we can find the right linguist to assist you.

-If your industry or project type is not listed here, don’t hesitate to contact us directly with your enquiry.
+If your industry or project type is not listed here, please contact us directly with your enquiry.

-Our clinical trial translators utilise their knowledge of subject-specific terminology to deliver precise, unambiguous translations, whatever the context – enabling you to communicate effectively with the rest of the world.
+Our interpreters utilise their knowledge of subject-specific terminology to deliver precise, unambiguous interpretation, whatever the context – enabling you to communicate effectively with the rest of the world.

 We are also able to adapt to almost any type of project.